elenaferr0/swagger_parser/swagger_parser/README.md

   replacement_rules: # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
 All rules are applied in order.
     - pattern: "[0-9]+"
       replacement: ""
+  include_from_json_in_enums: true # Optional.
+Whether to include fromJson method in enums.
 ```